Unsure where you owe sales or use tax

 Texas can assess back taxes, penalties, and interest once exposure is identified.
 For escalation guidance, see When Sales Tax Exposure Becomes a Risk.
 If voluntary disclosure may reduce liability, planning must occur before any registration.
 Learn more

 Sales tax exposure in Texas cannot be identified using rate calculators or filing software alone.
+Exposure analysis requires reviewing historical activity, not just current period transactions.

 A proper evaluation requires reviewing: